ivine369/IP4/README.md

 #### 17.05.2020
 #### By Ivine Kemuma
 ## Description
-  Is a pizza app one can order pizza and choose crust together with toppings of their.One is also enabled to choose whether the item should be delivered or.
+  Is a pizza application one can order pizza and choose crust together with toppings of their.One is also enabled to choose whether the item should be delivered or.

 ##Setup/Installation Requirements
   *Click on ggithub repository link